Usu171/trj2molden/README.md

-# Calculate the SP for each frame of the xyz animation
+# Calculate the molden file for each frame of the xyz animation

 **trj2inp.sh**: Generate ORCA input files for each frame of the xyz animation

+(You can also use input files from other software, but you need to create the corresponding `runall.sh`)

 How to Use: `./trj2inp.sh trj.xyz template.inp`